International

 Main Sectors of Industry

-Including a broad range of activities, the industrial sector contributes to 17.9% of GDP and employs 19% of the workforce (World Bank).
+Including a broad range of activities, the industrial sector contributes to 17.6% of GDP and employs 19% of the workforce (World Bank).
 Besides the industries mentioned above, the country is also the world leader in the aerospace and pharmaceutical industries.
 Thanks to its abundant natural resources, the United States has become a leader in the production of several minerals and has been able to maintain diversified production.
 The country is the world's largest producer of liquified natural gas, aluminium, electricity and nuclear energy.
-It is the world's third-largest oil producer and, for several years, has also been developing shale gas extraction on a large scale.
+It is the world's third-largest oil producer and has also developed shale gas extraction on a large scale.
 In terms of value-added, the U.S. is the second-largest manufacturing nation in the world behind China.
-The manufacturing sector alone accounts for 11.4% of the country’s value-added; however, when including direct and indirect (i.e., purchases from other industries) value-added, manufacturing contributes an estimated 24% of GDP (U.S. Department of Commerce).
-According to figures from the Federal Reserve, industrial production decreased at a 3.1% rate in Q4/2023 after increasing at a 1.8% pace in the previous quarter.
+The manufacturing sector alone contributes USD 2.65 trillion to the economy, employs nearly 13 million workers, and represents 10.3% of GDP (U.S. Department of Commerce).

 Breakdown of Economic Activity By Sector Agriculture Industry Services